- This event has passed.

 Lecture will be followed by a reception.

 Rick Wartzman directs the KH Moon Center for a Functioning Society at the Drucker Institute.
-He also writes for Fast Company and hosts a podcast on the intersection of business and society called The Bottom Line.
+A veteran journalist, he spent many years as an editor and columnist at The Wall Street Journal and contributed to Pulitzer Prize-winning reporting at the Los Angeles Times.
+He writes for Fast Company and hosts a podcast on the intersection of business and society called The Bottom Line.

 James Lincoln is the Mitsubishi Chair in International Business and Finance, emeritus, at UC Berkeley’s Haas School of Business.
 He was director of the IRLE from 1997 to 2002.